Opinion | Jessica Krug offers a twisted example of White privilege

-In her Black-passing, Krug evokes Rachel Dolezal, the White woman who assumed a Back identity and rode out the Black cosplay so far as to become a leader in the Spokane, Wash., NAACP.
+In her Black-passing, Krug evokes Rachel Dolezal, the White woman who assumed a Black identity and rode out the Black cosplay so far as to become a leader in the Spokane, Wash., NAACP.
 It worked, until Dolezal claimed she had been the victim of hate crimes and was called out by her White parents.

 But Krug managed to out-Dolezal Dolezal — not only asserting her own Blackness, in its various forms, but also calling out others who she felt weren’t Black enough.
 She assumed an activist name, going by “Jess La Bombalera,” adopting an obviously phony accent and marketing herself as an expert in salsa and diasporic dance.